pwwang/python-varname/README.md

 ```

 ## Reliability and limitations
-`python-varname` is all depending on `executing` package to look for the node.
+`varname` is all depending on `executing` package to look for the node.
 The node `executing` detects is ensured to be the correct one (see [this][19]).

 It partially works with environments where other AST magics apply, including
 `pytest`, `ipython`, `macropy`, `birdseye`, `reticulate` with `R`, etc. Neither
-`executing` nor `python-varname` is 100% working with those environments.
+`executing` nor `varname` is 100% working with those environments.
 Use
 it at your own risk.

 For example: